clinical-meteor/cookbook/cookbook/test-driven-development.md

 #### TinyTest

 Meteor provides built in unit-testing through the [tinytest packages](https://github.com/meteor/meteor/tree/devel/packages/tinytest).
-As of Meteor 0.9.x, using Tinytest to add unit tests to your application begings with the following steps.
+As of Meteor 0.9.x, using Tinytest to add unit tests to your application begins with the following steps.

 ````sh
 cd myapp